PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 topological/layout refresh separately; do not skip either refresh until the recursive return-state and all preceding fallback mutation evidence are proven complete.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback dynamic rank-one characterization checkpoint

+`rewrite_dynamic_rank1_unsqueeze_reshape_shape_inputs()` returns one complete counter.
+It increments for both the folded higher-rank metadata repair and the indexed runtime SHAPE/CONCAT insertion path, synchronizes layout only after a positive rewrite, and performs no tensor or operator cleanup on zero.

+The fallback call still discards that result.
+A strict expected-failure AST contract requires `fallback_dynamic_rank1_stats` while preserving its sole `fallback_ir` argument and the immediately following unconditional `_topologically_sort_operators()` and `infer_model_ir_logical_layouts()` calls.
+No refresh is skipped in this unit because recursive relowering and earlier fallback repairs have not yet been proven to leave terminal layout metadata equivalent on every zero-owner path.

+Focused dynamic-rank-one characterization is `4 passed, 34 deselected, 1
+xfailed`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `446 passed, 1 xfailed in 26.72s`.
+Ruff and whitespace validation pass.

+At implementation, assign only this result and update the existing three-occurrence contract so the absolute-final `model_ir` call remains the sole expression.
+Validate dynamic Reshape, safety fallback, very-late orchestration, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.